biswajitSM/LEADS/README.md

 Please use issues to post your bugs and send pull requests to merge your modifications/improvemnts.

-All the contributors will be acknowledged here and will be included if this ends up in a ppublication.
+All the contributors will be acknowledged here and will be included if this ends up in a publication.

 ## Authors & Contributors